 Buses from Bangkok to Laem Ngop will drop passengers off at both the ferry piers.
 Trat town is roughly 20 Kilometres away but there are ‘songtaews’ (shared pick up truck taxis) available from both Trat bus station and the town centre to the piers for around 50 – 60 Baht per person.
 These don’t run to fixed schedules and will depart when they are full.

 Flying to Koh Chang?
 Read this Guide to Trat Airport

-Centrepoint Ferries run to an hourly schedule which is printed and on display at their piers.
+Trat Ferry (Centrepoint) used to run to an hourly schedule which is printed and on display at their piers.
 However at present they only have four departures a day in each direction.

 Even in the rainy season cancellations are extremely rare as the sea between Koh Chang and the mainland is sheltered from any tropical storms that may blow up. the only time the strait gets choppy is in November – December, following the end of the rainy season, when strong northerly winds sometimes blow.
 This slows down the crossing time from Koh Chang to the mainland and it can be a bit bumpy at times.

 Both ports also have restaurants, minimarts, public toilets and car parking.
 If you are driving there is no need to leave your car on the mainland as the roads on Koh Chang are virtually all paved and in good condition.
 However, they are steep and winding in places, so drivers need to take care on some stretches of road, especially in the north of the island and the southwest.

 Ticket prices are roughly the same.
 However, for foot passengers, Ferry Koh Chang is more convenient for most tourists and there are more buses and minibuses using this pier for trips back to Bangkok.
 So I don’t recommend buying a return ticket as that severely limits your options when heading back to Bangkok.